raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 issue further DSO messages on that connection.

-When the server receives a response-requiring DSO request message from a client, and transmits a sucessful NOERROR response to that request, the server considers the DSO Session established.
+When the server receives a response-requiring DSO request message from a client, and transmits a successful NOERROR response to that request, the server considers the DSO Session established.

 When the client receives the server's NOERROR response to its